 Each of these techniques plays a distinct role in transfer learning, offering solutions for adapting pre-trained models to various tasks and datasets.
 By understanding and applying these methods, practitioners can unlock the full potential of transfer learning in NLP.

-Applications for Transfer Learning
+Applications for transfer learning

-Transfer learning has proven to be a valuable tool across various natural language processing (NLP) applications, allowing models to be adapted for specific tasks and contexts.
+Transfer learning has proven to be a valuable tool across various NLP applications, allowing models to be adapted for specific tasks and contexts.
 By utilizing pre-trained models, practitioners can achieve high accuracy and efficiency even with limited labeled data.
 This section examines two primary applications: language adaptation and sentiment analysis, illustrating how transfer learning advances progress in these fields.
 [3], [4], [6].

 Language adaptation